teamdatatonic/vertex-pipelines-end-to-end-samples/docs/PIPELINE.md

 For more details, see the [official documentation](https://scikit-learn.org/stable/modules/preprocessing.html).
 Ensure that these additional pre-processing steps can handle new/unknown values in test data.

-## The XGBoost Model
+### Model training

 In our example implementation, we have a regression problem of predicting the total fare of a taxi trip in Chicago.

-### Model Hyperparameters

 You can specify different hyperparameters through the `model_params` argument of `train_xgboost_model`, including:
   - `Booster`: the type of booster (`gbtree` is a tree based booster used by default).